 Optical fiber sensing technology for smart structures

-Our group is working on optical fiber sensing technology for implementing smart structures.
-These days, we are especially focusing on three topics: 1) distributed optical fiber sensing, 2) plastic (polymer) optical fiber sensing., and 3) applications of plastic fiber fuse effect.
-In this page, we briefly describe these topics.
+Our group is focused on the development of optical fiber sensing technology for implementing smart structures, with a particular focus on three areas: 1) distributed optical fiber sensing, 2) polymer optical fiber sensing, and 3) the application of the plastic fiber fuse effect.
+In this page, we provide a brief overview of these topics.

 Distributed optical fiber sensors

 Optical fiber sensors that can measure strain, temperature, etc. at arbitrary positions along optical fibers are called “distributed optical fiber sensors.”
 Our distributed optical fiber sensors are based on optical frequency shift caused by Brillouin scattering.
-We are focusing on an original distributed sensing technique referred to as “Brillouin optical correlation-domain reflectometry (BOCDR).”
+We are focused on an original distributed sensing technique called “Brillouin optical correlation-domain reflectometry (BOCDR).”
 This technique was invented by Assoc.
 Prof. Mizuno in 2008 (under the supervision of Prof. Hotate, who was a professor at the University of Tokyo and is currently the President at Toyota Technological Institute).
-BOCDR operates by light injection only to the single end of a sensing fiber and has high spatial resolution, random accessibility, and cost efficiency.
-Recently, real-time operation has also been achieved (see this movie), but we still need to tackle some difficulties to put BOCDR into practical use.
-Our first mission is to keep on developing distributed fiber-optic sensing technology with world-top performances (including BOCDR).。
+BOCDR is a distributed sensing method that uses light injection at only one end of the sensing fiber to achieve high spatial resolution, random accessibility, and cost efficiency.
+In recent years, we have even achieved real-time operation with BOCDR (as demonstrated in this movie).
+However, we still face some challenges in bringing BOCDR into practical use.
+Our primary goal is to continue advancing distributed fiber-optic sensing technology and achieving world-class performance (including BOCDR).

 References: Opt.
 Express 16, 12148 (2008); J. Lightwave Technol.
 28, 3300 (2010); Light: Sci.
 Appl.
 5, e16184 (2016); Opt.
 Express 29, 13794 (2021) .